insub4067/SwiftUINavigator/README.md

 > Use SwiftUI View with UIKit Project easily.

-## 🤔 Why do you need SwiftUINavigator when you have a UIHostingController?
+## 🤔 Why do you need SwiftUINavigator?
 > With UIHostingController, I faced bugs that were hard to predict and could not be resolved.
 That's why I made SwiftUINavigator to solve those problems.

 ## ⚒️ How it works